Magnesium is often referred to as the ‘spark of life’ because it is involved in over 600 reactions in the body.

 Sleep – Magnesium is often nicknamed ‘nature’s tranquiliser’ and is a vital nutrient for healthy, restful sleep.

 Stress – Magnesium helps you to deal with stress, is calming and supports a balanced mood.

 Energy – Magnesium is needed for your body to both make and use energy.
 Feeling tired can be a common sign of low magnesium.

 Sport & muscle function – Anyone exercising regularly is at increased risk of low magnesium.
 Muscles need magnesium too; cramps and spasms are common signs of low magnesium.

-Female hormones – Magnesium is important for all aspects of female health, especially to support monthly hormonal balance.
+Female hormones – Magnesium is important for all aspects of female health, especially to support monthly cycle and perimenopause.

 Why Choose Magnesium Glycinate Supplements?

 Optimal absorption – Magnesium glycinate is a superior form of magnesium that has been scientifically formulated for optimum absorption.

 No side effects – It can be taken in higher doses without any unwanted side effects such as diarrhoea or stomach discomfort.

 Tablet or powder form – Magnesium glycinate can be supplemented in a convenient tablet or powdered form for flexible dosage.